 The IFE Level 3 Diploma in Fire Science and Fire Safety (VRQ) has been developed by the Institution of Fire Engineers (IFE), representatives of Fire and Rescue services and other fire professionals.
-The content and structure of the qualification has been established to reflect best professional practice.
+The content and structure of the qualification have been established to reflect best professional practice.

 Aims of the Qualification

-The IFE Level 3 Diploma in Fire Science and Fire Safety (VRQ) has been designed to enable individuals to demonstrate a wide range of critical knowledge and understanding relevant to a number of fire professional roles such as Watch Manager in the Fire and Rescue Service, Fire Safety specialist and Fire Investigation specialist.
-It focuses on the underpinning understanding of fire engineering science and safety that individuals need in order to assess situations and to respond to diverse hazards and incidents.
+The IFE Level 3 Diploma in Fire Science and Fire Safety (VRQ) has been designed to enable individuals to demonstrate a wide range of critical knowledge and understanding relevant to a number of fire professional roles such as Shift/Station Manager in the Fire and Rescue Service, Fire Safety specialist and Fire Investigation specialist.
+It focuses on the underpinning understanding of fire engineering science and safety that individuals need in order to assess situations and respond to diverse hazards and incidents.